 - Learning letter names helps a child learn letter sounds

 - It helps students develop their understanding of the alphabetic principle

-The website below provides teachers with downloadable mats with the alphabet letters for helping children use play dough to for learning letter formation.
+This link provides teachers with downloadable mats with the alphabet letters for helping children use play dough for learning letter formation.
+See example ›

-Bingo is a simple game that children enjoy and can be used to help them learn about the upper and lower-case letters.
+Bingo is a simple game that children enjoy and can be used to help them learn about the upper- and lowercase letters.
 This link allows teachers to print the letters and board needed to play letter bingo.
+See example ›

-Stamps are an excellent "hands-on" activity for helping students learn about the alphabet.
+Stamps are an excellent “hands-on” activity for helping students learn about the alphabet.
 The activity described in the link below provides teachers with some creative ideas for making letter stamps out of sponges.
-Teachers can use sponges and paint in a variety of ways to help children understand the shape and function of upper and lower-case letters.
+Teachers can use sponges and paint in a variety of ways to help children understand the shape and function of upper- and lowercase letters.
+See example ›

 Letter recognition fluency

 This online document contains several activities that are helpful for building letter recognition fluency.
 Teachers can download materials needed and follow the instructions for each activity.
 There are also some ideas included for extending and adapting each activity to further enhance learning.
 Some examples are provided below.
 Download activities ›

 Speedy Alphabet Arc: Teachers can download and print a copy of the alphabet “arc” and have students use letters to match the ones on the arc.
 Parents could use this idea at home with magnetic letters by placing the arc on the refrigerator and have the child match the letters.
 Using a timer and seeing how quickly the child can match the letters is optional.

 Glow Go: This activity includes the use of glow in the dark chalk and black construction paper.
 Students can work together taking turns using a flashlight and naming the letters.